carlisia/bio-adapt/docs/emerge/package.md

 ### Strategies

-Multiple pathways to achieve synchronization goals:
+Multiple pathways to achieve synchronization goals.
+See [Strategies](../concepts/strategies.md) for detailed descriptions and [Protocol](protocol.md) for how strategies are applied:

 - **PhaseNudge** - Gentle phase adjustments
 - **FrequencyLock** - Align oscillation speeds